 Fundrise Innovation Fund Is An Evergreen Fund

-The Fundrise Innovation Fund plans to be an evergreen fund (permanent fund).
+The Fundrise Innovation Fund is an evergreen fund (permanent fund).
 In other words, it plans to continuously raise capital, invest in private tech companies, and distribute capital over time.

 This is unlike the traditional venture capital fund that raises capital, invests over a two-to-three-year period, and returns capital after a 5-10-year period.
 This cycle causes venture capital funds to constantly raise new funds (vintages).